mileistone/study_resources/model/scene_text_recognition/survey.md

   - solution & novelty
     - the first model that combines cnn and rnn, which can be trained end to end
     - only need word level annotation
-    - handles sequences in arbitrary lengths
+    - handle sequences in arbitrary lengths
   - the devil in the details
     - none